Construction Project Management Education and Training Programs

 The bachelor's degree program looks at the architectural, operational, logistical and financial standpoints of construction project management in order to prepare students for professional employment in the industry or further education.
 The minimum educational requirement for most B.S. programs is a high school diploma or the equivalent.

-A bachelor's degree combines general educational courses in the natural and social sciences, arts and humanities with courses specifically designed for the construction project manager.
+The program combines general educational courses in the natural and social sciences, arts and humanities with courses specifically designed for the construction project manager.
 Programs stress practical, hands-on application and topics similar to the following:

 - Deciphering architecture drafts

 - Principles of estimating construction costs